S1Y333/FinanceTracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## Finance Tracker

-This simple app is designed to manage personal finance Tracker.
+This app is designed to manage personal finance Tracker.

 It has the following features:
 * Enter income/expense amount, and show entries in a table view